openshift/enhancements/enhancements/authentication/automated-service-ca-rotation.md

     bridge trust between an unrefreshed server (serving with a cert generated from the previous CA) and a refreshed client (validating trust with the new CA bundle).
-  - If the expiry of the current CA is less than 6 months, the new intermediate certificate should be set to expire 6 months from the time of rotation to ensure that refreshed clients will be able to trust unrefreshed servers for that minimum duration.
+  - If the expiry of the current CA is less than the minimum validity duration, the new intermediate certificate should be set to expire at the minimum validity duration from the time of rotation to ensure that refreshed clients will be able to trust unrefreshed servers for that interval.

 - Compare the `AuthorityKeyId` of a serving cert with the `SubjectKeyId` of the current CA to determine whether the serving cert was issued by the current CA.